gbeltrao/squidex-docs/04-guides/01-localization.md

 ## Basic concept

 You can define per field if the field is localizable or not.
-We define this system partitioning, but more that later.
+We call this system partitioning, but more about that later.

 It is easy to understand when you have a look to an content object from the API: